Research and Evaluation

 Hidden Falls Hatchery-Chatham Strait Predator Abundance Survey

-To determine the cause of declining marine survival of salmon produced at Hidden Falls Hatchery, a multiyear study has been undertaken to assess the composition and biomass of predators in vicinity to the hatchery and surrounding fish release locations.
+To determine the cause of declining marine survival of salmon produced at Hidden Falls Hatchery, a multiyear study began in 2021 to assess the composition and biomass of pelagic predators in vicinity to the hatchery and surrounding fish release locations.
 Acoustic surveys and rod and reel sampling occur relative to fish release timing.
-Carbon isotope analysis is also a component of this study.
-Predatory fish that have consumed hatchery fry will exhibit a “signature” that is specific to the terrestrial protein-based commercial fish feed, and an estimate can then be made of predatory effectiveness.
+Carbon isotope analysis is also a component of this study; predatory fish that have consumed hatchery fry will exhibit a “signature” that is specific to the terrestrial protein-based commercial fish feed, and an estimate can then be made of predatory effectiveness.

 Pink and Chum Hatchery Wild Study